-Many Big Tech corporations, aka Patent Pirates, have determined that it is simpler to steal a patent owner’s idea, and drag out interminably any legal challenge in court, than it is to simply get approval for the use of an invention.
-They know they can use their wealth, legal resources and weakened patent laws to drag out legal proceedings until small inventors give up or go under.
+Many Big Tech and other large corporations have determined that predatory infringement is good for business.
+They find it simpler to steal a patent owner’s idea than it is to get approval for the use of an invention.
+They know they can use their wealth, legal resources, and weakened patent laws to drag out legal proceedings until small inventors give up or go under.

-To get away with the behavior more easily, they have created a story about so-called “Patent Trolls” that has obfuscated the real issues plaguing the patent system.
-They have perpetuated the notion that patent litigation is out of control and bad actors are abusing the patent system by maliciously suing innocent users of certain tech for patent infringement.
-By spreading this false narrative, they have found support in the courts and in Congress for changes that have weakened patent rights and the ability of inventors to protect their patented innovations.
+To get away with this behavior more easily, they have created a story about so-called “Patent Trolls” that has obfuscated the real issues plaguing the patent system.
+They have perpetuated the notion that patent litigation is out of control, and that bad actors are abusing the patent system by maliciously suing innocent users of certain tech for patent infringement.
 In fact, the patent litigation rate has remained virtually constant—hovering around 1.5%—for decades.
 The Patent Troll story is false, but it has big money behind it.
+By spreading this false narrative, they have found support in the courts and in Congress for changes that have weakened patent rights—and inventors’ ability to protect their patented innovations.

 The STRONGER Patents Act was designed to help inventors by strengthening patent rights and providing certainty.
 What does the legislation do?

-One of the bill’s sponsors, Representative Steve Stivers (R-OH) explains why he supports the legislation in this short video.
+One of the bill’s original sponsors, former Representative Steve Stivers (R-OH) explains why he supports the legislation in this short video.